Oxted to Lingfield Walk

 - Once again there is a restricted view (to the right) but you can use the convex safety mirror opposite to help cross this road.
 Continue on the footpath opposite, which goes alongside a large wooded depression and then curves round to the right, climbing steadily.
 At the top carry on along a driveway and then a private road past houses to a minor road (Pains Hill).

 - Cross over to continue on Pastens Road opposite, which is also a public footpath.
 After this private road bends right to head SE there are fine views over the Low Weald.
-The lane ends at a T-junction with another private road (Tenchley's Lane) in front of some houses, with a four-way footpath signpost.
+The lane ends at a T-junction with another private road (Tenchley's Lane).
+A four-way footpath signpost indicates that the driveway to “Headland” ahead on the left, alongside Pastens Cottage?, is also a public footpath.

-- Take the private driveway to “Headland” ahead on the left, which despite appearances is also a public footpath.
-In 40m, shortly before reaching a gate across the driveway, go through a wooden gate on the left.
+- Go down this private driveway.
+In 40m, shortly before reaching a gate across the drive, go through a wooden gate on the left.
 Turn right and go all the way down a potentially muddy sunken path alongside Tenchleys Wood.
 At the end go through a new metal gate into the top corner of a large field.

 - Follow the fenced path down the right-hand side of the field.
 At the bottom go through another gate and continue on an enclosed path.
 On reaching a property turn right as indicated, crossing a ditch and going around two sides of its garden on a fenced path.
 At the end turn right onto a driveway, with a fine view of the picturesque Tenchleys Manor? behind a pond on your left.